Mortal Kombat (2021 film): Sequel

 Joe Taslim, who played Sub-Zero in the film, revealed that he signed on for four sequels pending the success of the reboot.
 Co-writer Greg Russo told Collider that he saw the reboot as the start of a trilogy with the second film set during the Mortal Kombat tournament and the third film set post-tournament.
 On September 14, 2021, Variety reported that Warner Bros. was seeking to develop additional works for its Mortal Kombat universe.

 On January 26, 2022, Warner Bros. officially greenlit the sequel, with McQuoid returning as director and Jeremy Slater writing the screenplay.
 In an interview after the first film's release, McQuoid said that the character of Johnny Cage was not included in the film because the character was a "giant personality" that would throw the film out of balance.
 While Slater told ComicBook.com that Cage would appear in the sequel, he added that his role therein was currently unknown.
 Professional wrestler Mike "The Miz" Mizanin openly expressed interest in the part of Cage while receiving support of Mortal Kombat co-creator Ed Boon, but according to Garner, Karl Urban was in final talks for the role.
 In May 2023, Tati Gabrielle and Adeline Rudolph were cast as Jade and Kitana respectively.
 In June 2023, it was announced that Martyn Ford, Ana Thu Nguyen, Damon Herriman (not returning as the voice of Kabal) and Desmond Chiam were cast as Shao Kahn, Sindel, Quan Chi and King Jerrod.
 It was also announced in June that the cast from the first film such as Lewis Tan, Ludi Lin, Tadanobu Asano, Jessica McNamee, Chin Han and Hiroyuki Sanada would be returning to reprise their roles in the sequel.

 On April 17, 2023, Garner confirmed that filming would run from June to September in Queensland, Australia, while That Hashtag Show reported that Shao Kahn, Baraka, Kitana, Quan Chi, and Sindel were slated to appear.

+It was theatrically released in the United States on May 8, 2026.